Iced coffee drinks are refreshing beverages suitable for any time during the year.

 – 18-20 grams input – taking out about 40-45 grams of espresso

-Optional – add sweetener of choice prior to shaking.
+Optional – add sweetener of choice before shaking.

-Shake the coffee with a little bit of ice and strain it over ice in a rock glass.
+Shake the coffee with some ice and strain it over ice in a rock glass.
 Instead of a shaker, one can use a frappe mixer or milk frother.

-Note: before shaking, make sure the coffee is cooled down, otherwise you will have a hard time opening the shaker if you use two parts shaker.
+Note: before shaking, make sure the coffee is cooled down; otherwise, you will have difficulty opening the shaker if you use a parts shaker.

 - vanilla, caramel, chocolate syrup, lemon zest, hazelnut, etc.